joycehwchan/top-sign-up-form/README.md

 # Sign-up Form

-A simple sign-up form created with HTML, CSS and JavaScript.
+A simple sign-up form created with HTML, CSS and JavaScript.<br>
+Project for the Odin Project.

 ### What I learned
 * Create HTML forms